Data & Technology

 Here are a few examples of how RHI supports research and clinical care initiatives through technology and data services:

 Global Research Platform (GRP) is a secure, web-based data collection and data warehousing platform that enables researchers to improve the quality of the data collected.
-Most notably, GRP is the technology behind the Rick Hansen SCI Registry which operates in Canada, New Zealand, Israel and China.
+Most notably, GRP is the technology behind the Rick Hansen SCI Registry which operates in Canada and has been piloted in New Zealand, Israel and China.
 In addition, GRP runs studies in Australia and the US.

 ISNCSCI Algorithm is a free tool that helps clinicians accurately classify spinal cord injuries.
 The Algorithm is based on the International Standards for Neurological Classification of Spinal Cord Injury (ISNCSCI) – the most widely recognized assessment for determining a person's level of injury and impairment.